movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 4. Validate checksum, FSID, bytenr, owner, generation, level, and item layout.
 5. Retain the successful logical object and release failed mirror buffers.

-The current strict checks against `bm_super.generation` must instead use the caller's tree view.
-A running transaction legitimately contains generations newer than the last committed superblock.
+Tree-block validation uses the root's explicit view generation rather than implicitly using `bm_super.generation`.
+Read-only roots initialize that view to the committed generation.
+A future running transaction can therefore use its own generation when it legitimately contains blocks newer than the last committed superblock.

 Metadata dirtying is always done through a transaction-aware `btrfs_cow_block()` operation.
 On the first write in a generation it allocates